gangelo/realpage_calculator/README.md

 The RPC project consists of:
 + Two _primary class categories_.
 + Several _secondary class categories_ whose sole purpose is to facilitate the functionality of the _primary classes_.
-+ A series of _miscellaneous classes/modules_ that support the overall funcionality of this project.
++ A series of _support classes/modules_ that assist with the overall funcionality of this project.
 + _Configuration files_ used to dynamically configure this project.
-+ An _executable command-line Ruby script_ that allows Users to run and interact with the RPN calculator in a UNIX-like CLI.
++ An _executable command-line scripts_ that allows Users to run and interact with a particular _Calculator_ in a UNIX-like CLI.

 ### Primary class categories